Attila József Primary School of Szigetszentmiklós

 The Attila József Primary School of Szigetszentmiklós (Szigetszentmiklósi József Attila Általános Iskola, often abbreviated: SZIGJA) is a school in Szigetszentmiklós, Pest county.
 Its namesake is the Hungarian poet Attila József.
 The school was founded in 1955.
 In September 2011, the school merged with the art education of Szigetszentmiklós.
 Since 2014, the school has been operating in a new headquarters building.

 History

 The Miklós Elementary Art Education Institution was established in 2004 by the Art School Foundation.
 On 1.
 September 2011 the institution was merged into the school.

-From January of 2013, the school has a new owner, so its name has changed and it continues to operate under the name of Attila József Primary School and Elementary Art School of Szigetszentmiklós.
-As of September of 2014, the school has been operating in a new headquarters building, while the old headquarters building continues to operate as a member school.
+From January 2013, the school has a new owner, so its name has changed and it continues to operate under the name of Attila József Primary School and Elementary Art School of Szigetszentmiklós.
+As of September 2014, the school has been operating in a new headquarters building, while the old headquarters building continues to operate as a member school.
 In 2017, another institutional reorganisation took place, whereby the member school was spun off and continues to operate in the old buildings as Attila József Primary School of Szigetszentmiklós.